MarkelCA/MarkelCA/README.md

    ### About Me:
 </div>

-- 🎂 I'm 20 years old.
+- 🎂 I'm 20 years old .

 - 🎓 **I’ve studied** a Certificate of Higher Education on **Web Development Application**.

 - 📚 **I’m currently studying** Certificate of Higher Education on **Mobile Development Application**.

-- ⚛️ I’m currently learning React.
+- ⚛️ I’m currently learning React and MongoDB 🍂

 - ✨ I'm passionate, creative, enthusiastic, dedicated, open minded and I love to work with others.